Sutaai/dotfiles/README.features.md

     > This decision is mostly taken because I might run a less powerful laptop, but have a very decent home computer.
 I want both of them to have a certain list of applications, but not all for both.
 * Certain packages will be automatically removed to avoid confusion (For example, two Firefox installation, one using snap, one using dnf).

+# Firefox

+* Automatic profile setup with userChrome.css profile and user.js with privacy focused settings.
+Some with QOL settings for myself.

 # Fish

 ## Added abbreviations